A nonpartisan, student-led affiliate of the Haas Center for Public Service

 Yes, you may apply for both SIG Fellowships and a SIG Stipend.
 However, you may not accept both awards.

-I’ve already had a fellowship or stipend.
+4. I have already recieved a fellowship or stipend.
 Can I apply for one again?

 Yes, you may apply for a second SIG opportunity, but priority is given to first-time students (if you applied before and did not receive the opportunity, that will not count against you).